Deciding whether to visit Buenos Aires vs Mexico City for a trip?

 Buenos Aires vs Mexico City

-We’ll take a look at the differences in nightlife, safety, costs, and other factors to come to a definitive answer.
+Below we’ll take a look at the differences in nightlife, safety, costs, and other factors to come to a definitive answer.

 These two juggernauts both have a variety of different things to offer for different types of tourists.